hamii31/Mobile-Application/README.md

 CONCLUSION:

 POSITIVES:
-I gained a lot of practical experience in creating User functionalities for mobile apps (Login/Register, Logged-In User Content, Anonymous User Content), Exception Handling, API experience, MS SQL Experience.
+I gained a lot of practical experience in creating User functionalities for mobile apps (Login/Register, User Credibility Checks, Logged-In User Content, Anonymous User Content), Exception Handling, API experience, MS SQL Experience.

 NEGATIVES:
 I've heard that .NET MAUI has issues, now I can attest to those issues.
 The experience I got from this project is that of debugging a new issue everyday and fixing it, only for a new one to take its place -> patience.
 Adaptability is another one, given how wildy different each issue was.
 I had to create a "Dangerous" Trust Provider for the app to work in Development.
 I had to reinstall the Android Emulator multiple times, because it wouldn't load at all.
 I had to re-do my DB migrations, because the original one was creating major issues.